 - Reiss, Fraidy.
 (2017).
 Why can twelve-year-olds still get married in the United States?
 The Washington Post, 10 Feb. <https://www.washingtonpost.com/posteverything/wp/2017/02/10/why-does-the-united-states-still-let-12-year-old-girls-get-married/>

-- Every state in the Union allows marriage, with special consent, under the age of eighteen.
+- As of this writing, every state in the Union allows marriage, with special consent, under the age of eighteen.
 Fewer states allow marriage for individuals under sixteen—the age of consent in much of the world—but there are twenty-eight states which do.
 Of those, eighteen are states which tend toward conservative constituencies or which are deeply conservative; the remaining ten states tend toward liberalism or are deeply liberal.

 - Wagner, John & Zapotosky, Matt.
 (2017).
 Jeff Session’s war on drugs has medical marijuana advocates worried.
 The Washington Post, 15 May. <https://www.washingtonpost.com/politics/jeff-sessions-war-on-drugs-has-medical-marijuana-advocates-worried/2017/05/12/0c0043ee-3738-11e7-b4ee-434b6d506b37_story.html>